Sakshi9403/Excel-Projects-Dashboards/README.md

 #### Key Features:
 - Sales Trends: Track overall sales performance and identify specific trends over time, across countries, and for different coffee types.
-- Customer Insights: Discover your top customers and understand their purchasing behavior based on filters like roast preference and loyalty program usage.
+- Customer Insights: Discover top customers and understand their purchasing behavior based on filters like roast preference and loyalty program usage.
 - Product Performance: Analyze the profitability of each coffee product and gauge its popularity against rivals.
-- Interactive Filters: Customize your exploration by applying filters on order date, roast type, loyalty card status, and size.
+- Interactive Filters: Customize exploration by applying filters on order date, roast type, loyalty card status, and size.
-Data Source:This dashboard utilizes data from [Kaggle's Coffee Sales Dataset](https://www.kaggle.com/datasets/mohammadkaiftahir/coffee-orders-data).
+- Data Source: This dashboard utilizes data from [Kaggle's Coffee Sales Dataset](https://www.kaggle.com/datasets/mohammadkaiftahir/coffee-orders-data).

 #### This dashboard leverages the rich "Coffee Product Analytics" dataset, offering detailed information about: